-Juliana Furgala is assistant staff member in the Secure Resilient Systems and Technology Group.
-Currently, she is researching secure and recoverable satellite systems.
+Juliana Furgala is an associate technical staff member in the Secure Resilient Systems and Technology Group.
+Currently she is researching secure and recoverable satellite systems.
 Interested in the pursuit of technology built with security in mind, she aims to develop lasting technology that can stand the test of adversaries, not just the test of time.
-To lower the barrier of entry into the security field, she has also been involved in a variety of academic and outreach efforts.
-One such activity was cofounding JumboSec, a student organization at Tufts University dedicated to hands-on cybersecurity exploration and bridging the gap between academia and the professional environment.
+Her recent published research focuses on the needs of embedded and real-time systems.